Certificate in Working Therapeutically with Autistic Adults

 This isn't a certificate that Is recognised as one by mainstream education, nor is it currently accredited any other way.
 Now that we have ran the course through once, we are in a position to apply for course accreditation and will keep you posted about that.
 But, as said before, the CPD hours are valid, regardless.

-• If you think that you may be interested in joining this course and gaining this certificate, you can register your interest here.
+• If you think that you may be interested in joining this course and gaining this certificate in the future, you can register your interest here.

 if you arent yet sure, or would like to talk it through, please contact me by using this contact form